tmhsplb/opiddailydoc/docs/Infrastructure.md

 and remove the AppHarbor entry under Generic Credentials.
 The next time you push, you will be prompted for your repository password.

 Application OPIDDaily is deployed using the free Canoe subscription level at AppHarbor.
-Under a Canoe subscription, the IIS application pool of pplication OPIDDaily has a 20 minute timeout, which forces OPIIDDaily to spin up its resources again after 20 minutes of idle time.
+Under a Canoe subscription, the IIS application pool of application OPIDDaily has a 20 minute timeout, which forces OPIIDDaily to spin up its resources again after 20 minutes of idle time.
 This has not been a problem at Operation ID, because application OPIDDaily is in continuous use on the days Operation ID is open.
-However, the 20 minute timeout for the free Canoue version at AppHarbor would become a problem if OPIDDaily were extended to add features suitable for use by agencies that partner with Operation ID.
+However, the 20 minute timeout for the free Canoe version at AppHarbor would become a problem if OPIDDaily were extended to add features suitable for use by agencies that partner with Operation ID.
 These agencies would require that OPIDDaily be available on demand.
 On demand service would require the use of a paid subscription level at AppHarbor.